w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 ## Templating

-The team have finished the default template, are working on the business ecosystem pages, landing pages, news and blog pages.
+The team have finished the default template, are working on the business ecosystem pages, landing pages, news, blog and press release pages.
+Various issues have been solved on the way, including breadcrumb generation, social sharing metadata, and adding
-Various issues have been solved on the way, including breadcrumb generation, social sharing metadata, and adding HTML attributes to SVG icons to make them more accessible.
+HTML attributes to SVG icons to make them more accessible.

 ## Data